liblaf/llm-cli/src/llm_cli/assets/prompts/commit.md

 ```

 - lines must not be longer than 74 characters
+- use a markdown list for the optional body if it contains multiple items
 - choose only 1 type from the type-to-description below:
   - feat: Introduce new features
   - fix: Fix a bug